Setting Up Your Wall Tent or Bell Tent

 Materials Needed

-We sell frames that come with pole clips and bags, but you can make your own out of 3/4″ EMT (electrical) conduit.
-3/4″ EMT has an outside diameter of .922″.
+We sell frames that come with pole clips and bags, but you can make your own out of 1″ EMT (electrical) conduit.
+1″ EMT has an outside diameter of 1.163″.
 EMT can be purchased at most hardware stores and comes in 10-foot sections.
-The angle pieces have an inside diameter of 1″.
-Floor pieces (front & back poles and 6 Common Poles) are not necessary but help keep the legs square and help when placing a tarp for the floor.
-The cost of making poles will be around $200 to $300 for a complete frame.
+The cost of making poles will be around $350 to $480 depending on the size of tent.

 Our frames come with pole clips so they can easily snap into the angles.